shivannis/xandr-docs-public/xandr-docs/articles/monetize/negotiate-deals-with-buyers.md

 - Inventory in bulk for discounted rates
 - Other opportunities

-This page explains how to negotiate and set up deals with both Monetize buyers as well as buyers using external bidders.
+This page explains how to negotiate and set up deals with both Microsoft Monetize buyers as well as buyers using external bidders.

-## Deals with monetize buyers
+## Deals with Microsoft Monetize buyers

 You can negotiate deals with buyers on the Xandr platform from the Partner Center.